 How to set up a sinking fund

 Setting up a sinking fund is quite simple.
 You’ll just need to determine what funds you’ll be setting up and where you want to put them.
-The most challenge part is determining how much to put aside.
+The most challenging part is determining how much to put aside.

 - Determine what funds you want to have